cmusatyalab/gabriel/examples/README.md

 ## One Way

 The one way clients capture a frame, send it to the server, but then the server sends frames to cognitive engines that display the frames.
-The server replices to the clients to return tokens, but these replies do not contain any results.
+The server replies to the clients to return tokens, but these replies do not contain any results.

-The producer client marks frames with the number corresponding to the producer that generated them.
+The producer client adds text to images, indicating its own number.

 Run the following commands in separate terminals: